-John Krikorian recently completed his seventh season leading the Captains of Christopher Newport University.
-He has continued the program’s remarkable success since taking over from C.J.
-Woollum, and has led the program to the NCAA Tournament four times, including the last two seasons.
-His overall record at CNU is now 159-42 (.791).
+Krikorian has been able to continue the program’s remarkable history since taking over from longtime coach and Athletic Director C.J.
+Woollum, who led the program for 26 seasons.
+He has now guided the Captains to the NCAA Tournament a total of six times, including the last four seasons.
+His overall record at CNU is 210-53 (.798) through his first nine seasons at the helm.

 CNU finished the 2016-2017 campaign with a 27-3 mark and advanced to the Sweet 16 of the NCAA’s.
 Krikorian’s 2015-2016 squad finished with a 30-2 record, setting the new school all-time single season win mark, and advancing to the Final Four for the first time ever.